ghc-proposals/ghc-proposals/proposals/0000-new-collaborative-commentary.rst

 Proposed Change
 ---------------

-The propose change consists of setting up a repository that will hold the documentation files in reStructuredText format; compiling a list of pages to be migrated from the wiki to the repository and finding a group of volounteers to move these over.
+The proposed change consists of setting up a repository that will hold the documentation files in reStructuredText format; compiling a list of pages to be migrated from the wiki to the repository; and finding a group of volounteers to move these over.

-The repository will be periodically built using sphinx (as deployed for cabal and GHC), and produce an easy to read experience on the web.
+The repository will be periodically built using sphinx (as deployed for cabal and GHC), and produce an easy-to-read experience on the web.

-I suggest that everyone who has his first pull request merged into the repository is given commit rights.
+I suggest that everyone who has a pull request merged into the repository is given commit rights.
 The entry barrier to actually add new documentary or comments to the repository is therefore an initial pull request.